OpenNebula/addon-drbdmanage/README.md

 ## Usage

 This driver will use DRBDmanage to create new images and transfer them to Hosts.
-Images are attached accross the network using diskless mode.
-Images are replicated on each node in the BRIDGE_LIST.
+Images are attached to host accross the network using diskless mode.
+Images are replicated according to the deployment policy set in the datastore template.

 ## License